Three reasons blue light safety glasses are essential on the job

 2. Take a quick break if you’re starting to feel eye strain, fatigue, or headaches

-3. Shift workers to different applications to help prevent extended exposure to areas of high blue light exposure
+3. Shift works to different applications to help prevent extended exposure to areas of high blue light exposure

-4. Use a blue light filtering screen or turn off the blue light settings on your digital device
+4. Use a blue light filtering screen or turn off the blue light settings on digital devices

-5. Limit the use of LED screen devices to one hour at a time
+5. Limit use of LED screen devices to 1 hour at a time

 Let us know if you need help or if you're ready to start a trial - our Solution Specialists are ready to work with you.
 Call 1.877.MY ARMOR or send us a message